-Truebred are registered Labrador breeders in NSW Australia being members of Dogs NSW.
+Registered Labrador breeders in NSW Australia, Truebred Labradors, are members of Dogs NSW.

 Before we provide a few more details about our puppies, we want to clarify that a Labrador Retriever is the correct and proper name for a Labrador.
 It is NOT a cross-breed between a Labrador and a Golden Retriever.
 We receive a number of emails about this and just wanted to clarify.